ethereum/go-ethereum/README.md

 #### Frontmatter metadata

-`title` and `description` are **required** metadata props for a post: `title` will generate the main heading on the doc page and `description` is used for SEO purposes, to serve as a concise and appropiate description of the content.
+`title` and `description` are **required** metadata props for a post: `title` will generate the main heading on the doc page and `description` is used for SEO purposes, to serve as a concise and appropriate description of the content.

 ```
 ---